 - Bed thermistor (unlabelled blue wires coming from the bed heater cable chain terminated by 2-pin KK connector): plug it into TEMP0.

 - Tool thermistors: plug T0-E0 Temp into TEMP1, and plug T1-E1 Temp intoTEMP2.
-If your tools use PT100 connectors instead of thermistors, just plug the daughter board that they are connected to into the Duet 3.
+If your tools use PT100 sensors instead of thermistors, just plug the daughter board that they are connected to and its mounting posts into the Duet 3.

 - Fans: the Duet 3 has three 4-pin fan connectors (with support for 4-wire PWM fans) labelled OUT4..OUT6, and three 2-pin fan connectors labelled OUT7..OUT9.
 I chose to leave OUT9 free because it has an alternative 5V signal level connector labelled LASER/VFD that might be useful for a laser in future.
 So I connected T1-Fan3-Hotend Fan to OUT7, and T1-Fan4-Part Cooling Fan to OUT8.
 For the T0 fans, remove the pins from 2-pin plastic shells by inserting a suitable tool (e.g. very small screwdriver or the points of tweezers) into the slot to release the barb, then pull gently on the wire.
 Insert the wires into the correct two positions of the 4-way shells provided with the Duet 3 (see image).
 Check that the barbs lock the pins into the shell; if they don’t (which sometimes happens when the pins and the shells are from different manufacturers) then you will have to crimp new pins on the wires.
 I plugged T0-Fan1-Hotend Fan into OUT4, and T0-Fan2-Part Cooling into OUT5.